A New Family with a Fourth Lepton Flavor

-The nucleons of both types possess in addition the strong interactions which are absent in leptons from the point of view of the standard electroweak theory [28-30].
-However, as was mentioned earlier \cite{38}, the neutrinos have with the field of emission the same strong interactions as the hadrons.
+The nucleons of both types possess in addition the strong interaction, which is absent in leptons.
+However, as mentioned earlier [38], the neutrinos have with the field of emission the same strong interactions as the hadrons.
 Their existence in all types of leptons could refine the crossing point of spectra of masses of a different nature.

-So, it is seen that the evrmion has the lowest electric mass within the four families of leptons and cannot decay by means of the Coulomb interactions.
+{\bf 7.
+Conclusion} The evrmion has the lowest electric mass within the four families of leptons and cannot decay by means of Coulomb interactions.
 Instead it possesses the large weak mass and almost always decays through the weak interactions.

-The electron and the muon are of those fermions, in which the decay is carried out by the two most diverse ways either at the expense of the Coulomb or at the expense of the weak interaction.
+The electron and muon are of those fermions in which the decay is carried out by the two ways either at the expense of the Coulomb or at the expense of the weak interaction.

-Among the set of the studied fermions only the $\tau$-lepton and neutron have the extremely lower weak mass and must not decay by means of the weak currents.
+Among the set of the studied fermions only the $\tau$-lepton and neutron have the extremely lower weak mass and must not decay by means of weak currents.
 However, their decay through the Coulomb interactions is not forbidden, since at such processes appears a crucial part of the electric mass.
 The weak mass of the proton is responsible for its transition into the neutron, $\tau$-lepton and neutrino with the lowest weak mass.

-But in all these decays no masses are separately conserved \cite{39} even at the account of their sign for the fermion and the antifermion.
+But in all these decays no masses are separately conserved [39] even at the account of their sign for the fermion and the antifermion.
 At the same time, neither of the investigated transitions is forbidden by any other conservation laws.
-Therefore, it is important to elucidate what are the selection rules which express the idea of mass conservation law.
+Therefore, it is important to elucidate what is the selection rule, which expresses the idea of mass conservation.